redfords/search-engine/README.md

 # Search Engine

-Building and running a simple version of the Google PageRank Algorithm.
+Build and run a simple version of the Google PageRank Algorithm, Then use d3.js to visualize the resulting network.

 Here is an early paper by Larry Page and Sergy Brin, the founders of Google, that describes their early thoughts about the algorithm: